Zilliqa/dev-portal-old/docs/basics-intro-consensus.md

 id: basics-intro-consensus
 title: Consensus mechanism
 ---

-A Consensus mechanism is a fault-tolerant mechanism that is used in computer and blockchain systems to achieve the necessary agreement on a single data value or a single state of the network among distributed processes or multi-agent systems, such as with cryptocurrencies.
+The blockchain network being decentralized has to have a mechanism to agree upon the next state of system.
+This is achieved via a _consensus protocol_.

 ## Types of Consensus Mechanism

+Over the last two decades, several new consensus protocols have been developed and used in the blockchain space.
+The most common ones are:

+### BFT: Byzantine Fault Tolerance Protocol

+This is the most classical way to reach consensus which works on the assumption that the network has at most 1/3 of malicious nodes.
+The protocol requires each honest to agree on the state via voting.
+This involves several rounds of communication among the nodes.

 ### PoW: Proof of Work

-Proof of work describes a system that requires a not-insignificant but feasible amount of effort in order to deter dos(denial-of-service) attacks and other malicious attacks.
-It requires to solve a computational challenging puzzle in order to create new blocks in Blockchain.
+Proof-of-Work as a consensus mechanism was pioneered by Bitcoin, where nodes are required to solve a computational puzzle and the node fastest to find a solution decides the state of the system.

 ### PoS: Proof of Stake
-Proof-of-Stake mechanism achieve consensus by requiring users to stake an amount of their tokens so as to have a chance of being selected to validate blocks of transactions, and get rewarded for doing so.
-Priority is given to miners who have purchased the most stake in the blockchain system.

-### DPoS: Delegated Proof of Stake
-This form of consensus mirrors the election of members in governing bodies.
-Witnesses, those who validate transactions, are elected.
+In Proof-of-Stake, nodes are required to stake an amount of assets (e.g., native currency of the blockchain).
+Those who stake are allowed to decide on the next state of the system.
+By putting a stake, the expectation is that they will not make detrimental decisions.
+And in fact, the probability that a certain node is chosen to propose the next state is proportional to its stake.